How To Choose the Right Skirting Board Size

 Depending on your own aesthetics, each unique property may lend itself more comfortably to a different size and moulding.
 This also has to be balanced against what you want to achieve with your interior.

-2. How high are the ceilings?
+- How high are the ceilings ?

 The age and style of your property is probably the most influential factor in deciding skirting height.

-Period
+Period Properties

-The decision is easier if you are the owner of a period property.
-Period properties (VictorianGeorgian, Edwardian and Regency to name a few) all tended to be built with high ceilings, creating impressive, grand room spaces.
+Period properties (Victorian, Georgian, and Regency to name a few) all tended to be built with high ceilings, creating impressive, grand room spaces.

 High skirting boards are an iconic feature in these historic properties as they usually feature large elaborate mouldings, which draw the eye.

 More importantly, taller skirting boards serve to keep the scale of larger rooms proportionately balanced.
-As I'm sure you will agree, a huge room would look strange with comparatively smaller furniture filling it – the same goes for skirting boards.
+As I'm sure you will agree, a huge room would look strange with comparatively smaller furniture filling it – the same goes for your skirting boards.

 Tip: If you opt for a larger board, make sure that the shape that is machined onto the board is also large (proportionate to the board size), otherwise you could buy skirting that has a small 50mm shape with a large flat section underneath it.